 Facilities at Queen’s

-Graduate Teaching Assistants share a limited amount of office space in Watson Hall and Mackintosh-Corry Hall.
+Graduate Teaching Assistants share a limited amount of office space in Watson Hall.
 An additional office is reserved for scheduled interviews with undergraduate students by Teaching Assistants.

 All graduate students have access, by application, to study carrels in the Stauffer Library.